Iyengar Yoga: Training, certification, and standards

-Iyengar teachers have traditionally completed at least two years of yoga teacher training for the introductory certificate.
-They may complete subsequent intermediate levels and senior levels of certification, potentially entailing a decade or more of training.
-The system is being replaced from 2019, with a requirement for at least six years of practice before assessment.
+Until 2019, Iyengar teachers had to complete at least two years of yoga teacher training for the introductory certificate, with additional assessments for intermediate and senior levels of certification, potentially entailing a decade or more of training.
+The system was replaced from 2019, with a requirement for at least six years of practice, including three years of mentoring, before assessment.

 Practitioners in the West can attend the Ramamani Iyengar Memorial Institute (RIMYI) in Pune, Maharashtra, India once they have practised yoga for eight years.
 A "Protocol" governs attendance at the Pune institute.

-In 2019, the Iyengar National Association of the United States decertified one of its most senior teachers, Manouso Manos, for repeated sexual assaults, and updated its ethics standards based on the Yamas and Niyamas in the Yoga Sutras of Patanjali as a result.
+In 2019, the Iyengar National Association of the United States decertified one of its most senior teachers, Manouso Manos, on grounds of sexual assault, and updated its ethics standards based on the Yamas and Niyamas in the Yoga Sutras of Patanjali as a result.

 Invocation to Patanjali

 Iyengar Yoga (like Iyengar's Light on Yoga) has the following invocation to Patanjali:

 The yoga scholar Suzanne Newcombe notes that despite the references to Patanjali, Iyengar did not ask students to adopt any set of beliefs.
 She describes Iyengar as trying to "teach an embodied experience of concentration and unity of body, breath, mind and soul", focussing on "asana while teaching a method accessing all the different aspects of yoga within this single limb."